KrlosWd/ExtensibleCalculatorMaster/Documentation/API_menu.md

 ExtensibleCalculator API
 ========================

-In this section a description of all endpoints is given.
-The first subsection describes the endpoints related to the management of **`CalculatorService`**'s and the second subsection decribes the base endpoints and endpoints related to the usage of **`CalculatorService`** implementations.
+The API of the ExtensibleCalculator is organized in two groups.
+The first group contains endpoints related to the management of **`CalculatorService`** implementations, and the second group contains endpoints related to the usage of the **`CalculatorService`** implementations and other basic endpoints.

 * **`CalculatorService`**'s Management
     *    [`/calculator/manager/jar`](./calculator_manager_jar.md)